Lessons from Conversa’s $8 million Series A

 Building your product with a partner is not really new or exciting information for an entrepreneur, but the nuances inherent in who, when and what you’re really aiming for when you choose to partner up is—and it can make-or-break your business.

 West Shell is CEO and cofounder of Conversa, a StartUp Health company aiming to completely disrupt the patient-doctor checkup that just raised $8 million.
-Some 65-million people live in a primary care ‘desert’ and will need an easy, effective way of connect with their doctors—or a digital representation of one.
+Some 65-million people live in a primary care ‘desert’ and will need an easy, effective way of connecting with their doctors—or a digital representation of one.
 Conversa’s solution combines powerful analytics that dig deep into each patient’s EMR history with an intuitive, personalized texting platform so simple, patients actually use it.
+Conversa is aiming to engage and manage patient populations automatically with conversation.
 Not to mention, all this data flows back to the providers in a simple dashboard highlighting who’s following their care plan and who’s not.

 Shell represents a unique breed of entrepreneur in the ever-growing crowd that is digital health innovation.
 This is his fifth company and his two-hundred-and-thirty-millionth dollar raised.
 The guy knows how to grow a business.
 He has the unique advantage of retrospective thinking and a volume of lessons to leverage while making tough decisions.
 (Like who to raise a round from.)